SpicyRicecaker/hometown/README.md

   - Snap up for search engines, snap down for music

 ## Attributions

+Thanks to [Sainhe](https://github.com/sainnhe/gruvbox-material) for making the beautiful Gruvbox Material theme!

 <div>Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>